JonGerhardson/axon-fusus-analysis-tools/flock/Readme.md

  - Saves each page's contents in a directory like State > Agency > date of scrape

 There's a 1 second delay between requests to avoid fucking anything up.

+If you don't want to do all of this yourself, you can also grab a scrape dated June 11, 2025 that I formatted into one big spreadsheet [here](https://github.com/JonGerhardson/axon-fusus-analysis-tools/blob/main/flock/flock_all_public_6-11-2025.xlsx).